Bl4omArchie/PubLab/laboratory/README.md

 # Model

-There are the main model for our test
+All the model I'm usinf for my test
+Basicly, you have publab which is about experiments of my librairy pubcrypt and pylab, test with multi-thread and multi-processor script in the purpose of improving my lib and my projets in general

 ## Benchmark: